darthmachina/obsidian-neural-link/README.md

 ### What's included?

-#### Remove text matching a RegEx from a completed task
+#### Remove tags matching a RegEx from a completed task
 I use [CardBoard](https://github.com/roovo/obsidian-card-board) for managing my tasks, but I create a LOT of tasks.
 This can lead to performance problems as the tasks that CardBaord has to process constantly increases.
 I use this to remove the tags related to the status columns when the task is completed, to keep CardBoard snappy.

+This uses a RegEx to define which tags to remove, and it is based on the actual tag text.
+This lets me define a full tag hierarchy to remove (like everything under `#kanban/`).

+#### Repeating Tasks
+Tasks can include some metadata that defines a repeating task.
+This will watch for completed tasks that include the metadata and create a new task that is a copy with all indented list items included, marking any subtasks as incomplete to get a fresh task.

 ## Contributing
 Please see the [contributing doc](CONTRIBUTING.md) for more information on helping out if you would like to.